Do Churches Pay Property Tax

 Religious Activities

 In addition to their primary place of worship, churches may also qualify for tax exemption on properties used primarily for religious activities.
-These can include prayer, worship, religious education, and community outreach programs.

 By exempting these properties from taxes, churches are able to focus on their core function of serving the spiritual needs of their congregation without being burdened by additional financial obligations.